Ofqual exam results algorithm: The algorithm

-Schools were asked to make a fair and objective judgement of the grade they believed a student would have achieved, but in addition to rank the students within each grade.
+Schools were not only asked to make a fair and objective judgement of the grade they believed a student would have achieved, but also to rank the students within each grade.
 This was because the statistical standardisation process required more granular information than the grade alone.
 Some examining boards issued guidance on the process of forming the judgement to be used within centres, where several teachers taught a subject.
 This was to be submitted 29 May 2020.

 For A-level students, their school had already included a predicted grade as part of the UCAS university application reference.
 This was submitted by 15 January (15 October 2019 for Oxbridge and medicine) and had been shared with the students.
 This UCAS predicted grade is not the same as the Ofqual predicted grade.

 The normal way to test a predictive algorithm is to run it against the previous year's data: this was not possible as the teacher rank order was not collected in previous years.
 Instead, tests used the rank order that had emerged from the 2019 final results.